Studio

 Teaching and mentoring have also been an important part of her practice.
 Laura has contributed as a visiting design tutor, critic and lecturer at Queen’s University Belfast and the Universities of Bath, Plymouth, East London and Cambridge.
 She has mentored RIBA Part 3 students for many years and established the student mentoring programme at Pollard Thomas Edwards.

-Alongside private practice, she works at Transport for London as a senior architect/engineer, reviewing proposals for heritage station upgrades and developing in‑house design work.
+Alongside private practice, she currently works client‑side at Transport for London as a senior architect/engineer, providing design review and technical assurance across a range of projects, including heritage station upgrades, and contributing to in‑house design work.